reemastha706/restricted-3-body/README.md

 2. A x-y coordinate plot will appear, and after cancelling the plot window, the simulation will be opened in the local host of the browser.
 3. Press **Run** to start the simulation and **Pause** to pause it.
 4. You can try to change the paramters to play with the simulation.

+**If you don't have Vpython installed, then it is necessary to pre-install it**